Join Bridgewater State University for a Website Search Webinar on Dec. 10 | REGISTER NOW

 Going headless with your CMS, however, can give you the publishing features of a CMS without the drawbacks of server side state management and rendering.
 Your development team can deliver better features with higher release velocity by decoupling content editing and front end feature deployment so that both processes can proceed at their own pace.

-Let’s take a look at how Drupal and React can work together along with SearchStax Site Search site search for an interactive and easy to manage technical documentation site.
+Let’s take a look at how Drupal and React can work together along with SearchStax Site Search for an interactive and easy to manage technical documentation site.

 Information Flow between Drupal, React, and SearchStax Site Search